 In spite of a near total entry ban in place with seemingly indefinite effect, Japan seems firmly committed to its ambitious inbound tourism goals, as well as continuing to attract foreign talent from abroad.
 What’s less clear is whether it’s considered how the #JapanTravelBan has affected perception of the country—are enough non-Japanese are aware of the disgraceful treatment we’ve received to change their opinion of Japan in the medium- to long-term?

 Personally, while I still wouldn’t answer the question “is Japan a racist country?” with one word, my previous reverence for Japan and the Japanese has diminished significantly.
 At times, I’ve regretted my investment in the proverbial Japan brand and felt resentment toward certain…dignitaries.
-With this being said, and while I’ve heard similar stories from countless other shut-out foreigners, most all of us remain eager to get back to Japan as soon as possible.
+With this being said, and while I’ve heard similar stories from countless other shut-out foreigners, most all of us went back to Japan as soon as we could!

 Other FAQs About Racism in Japan